Pappol/Autonomus_driving_Genetic_Algorithms/README.md

 Once the agent has been trained, the best performing agent is taken and evaluated on 100 different scenarios.
 The training environments are not initialized by a seed and are thus random.

+Note: to correctly save the results, there must be a manually made directory called run.

 ### GA
 The GA folder contains the script for running a Genetic Algorithm.
 At the beginning of highway.py a dictionary lists the customizable parameters that were tried when testing the performance: